-Scaling solar energy for mass consumption … harnessing energy from fusion … developing carbon sequestration methods … providing clean water … advancing health informatics … developing better medicine … preventing chemical and biological warfare and nuclear terror — these are the global grand challenges that can only be addressed by the field of engineering.
+Scaling solar energy for mass consumption … harnessing energy from fusion … developing carbon sequestration methods … providing clean water … advancing health informatics … developing better medicine … preventing chemical and biological warfare and nuclear terror - these are the global grand challenges that can only be addressed by the field of engineering.
 Yet, the number of engineering students in the U.S. is actually declining.
-With other countries outpacing us, Purdue will be the university who steps up to address this problem with a revolutionary expansion to dramatically increase the number of students and faculty with the passion, curiosity and drive to engineer pathways to change.
+With other countries outpacing us, Purdue will be the university that steps up to address this problem through a revolutionary expansion to dramatically increase the number of students and faculty with the passion, curiosity and drive to engineer pathways to change.

 In our fast-moving global economy, the ability to innovate directly impacts economic growth and a nation’s ability to compete and prosper.
 The Purdue College of Technology, transformed into the Purdue Polytechnic Institute, will meet this need.
 The institute will be a hub for consumer-oriented research, offering students transformational experiences through a curriculum focused on the science of demand-driven innovation and entrepreneurship.
 Students will learn from experts through industry-sponsored research projects, “study-away” experiences, and internships.
 And every student will earn either an innovation certification through the development of a market-ready product or technology, or an entrepreneurship certification through the development of a business plan.
 Students will be equipped to be leaders in an innovation-based future.